sesam-community/sesam-py/README.md

 Obtain the latest binaries for your OS from [Github Releases](https://github.com/sesam-community/sesam-py/releases/), unpack and make sure it is accessible in your "PATH".
 Create optional configuration files as described below.

-Verfiy your installation by running `sesam -version` command.
+Verify your installation by running `sesam -version` command.

 If you want to run from the source or build locally:
 To install and run the sesam client with python on Linux/OSX (python 3.5+ required):